Delwinder Singh

-Delwinder Singh s/o Ranjit Singh (born 5 August 1992) is a Singaporean professional footballer who plays as a centre-back or full-back for Cambodia Premier League club Angkor Tiger and the Singapore national team.
-He made his international debut for Singapore in a friendly match against the Philippines on 7 October 2011.
+Delwinder Singh s/o Ranjit Singh (born 5 August 1992) is a Singaporean professional footballer who plays as a centre-back or full-back for FC Jurong and the Singapore national team.
+He made his international debut for Singapore in October 2011.

-Delwinder is the first Singaporean player to play in the Cambodian league.

 Club career

 Tanjong Pagar United

 Delwinder started his career with Tanjong Pagar United in the 2011 S.League season.
 Despite still being a teenager, he was handed the captaincy of the club at the age of 18.

 Geylang International

-In December 2013, Delwinder sign with Geylang International ahead of the 2013 S. League season.
+In December 2013, Delwinder signed with Geylang International ahead of the 2013 S. League season.

-Courts Young Lions
+Young Lions

-In January 2014, Delwinder joined Courts Young Lions while serving his compulsory national services.
+In January 2014, Delwinder joined Young Lions while serving his compulsory national services.

 Hougang United

-Delwinder was left without a club in 2015 after he was released by the Young Lions as his NS obligations meant that his unpredictable schedule made it hard for him to attend training regularly.
-He was given a lifeline when the LionsXII allowed him to train with them to keep up his fitness.
-He impressed Hougang United when he played for the LionsXII in a friendly against them and was subsequently offered a contract.
+Delwinder impressed Hougang United when he played for the LionsXII in a friendly and was subsequently offered a contract.
 After making over 40 starts in league and cup competitions for the Cheetahs, Delwinder was handed a contract extension for the 2017 S.League season.